is it cyber security or cybersecurity

 - Automated systems such as traffic lights in a busy city

-The Internet of Things (IoT), also brings new challenges for cyber security.
+The Internet of Things (IoT), also brings new challenges for cybersecurity.
 With more reliance on these systems, cybersecurity has never been more critical.
-New regulations, such as the GDPR, is adding further complications to cybersecurity.
+New regulations, such as the GDPR, are adding further complications to cybersecurity.
 The GDPR, for example, has a clear security policy, with large GDPR fines for non-compliance.
-With cyber attacks becoming more frequent and destructive, resulting in potentially huge financial losses for businesses as well as their credibility, businesses are looking to experience cyber security professionals to ensure their organisations are fully protected.
+With cyber-attacks becoming more frequent and destructive, resulting in potentially huge financial losses for businesses as well as their credibility, businesses are looking to experience cybersecurity professionals to ensure their organisations are fully protected.

 Finding suitably experienced professionals has become a difficult task, with the sudden rise in cyber attacks, there is now a distinct shortage of suitable candidates for these high-end security roles.